 Video is a great example of how children have to learn things that adults understand effortlessly.
 Adults can see a video of a city they’ve never visited and can learn new things about that place.
 Young children don’t necessarily understand video in this same way.
 They are accustomed to video being a passive experience – for instance, Dora the Explorer doesn’t answer a child’s questions and Thomas the Train doesn’t call the child by name.
 That is very different from the interactivity that is so important in early learning.
 When a child has a face-to-face conversation with another person, the partner responds to the child, asks questions, answers questions, names things that the child points to, looks where the child looks, etc.

-In our current study during Fall 2012, we are studying children’s learning from video interactions with people.
+In our current study, we are studying children’s learning from video interactions with people.
 If you and your child have ever used programs like Skype or FaceTime to connect with far-flung loved ones, you might have wondered what your child thinks about the person “in the computer.”
 That’s what we’re studying!
-Typically-developing children ages 12 to 24-months are eligible to participate and families will receive $50 as compensation for the time spent with us.
+Typically-developing children ages 17 to 28-months are eligible to participate and families will receive $30 as compensation for the time spent with us.

 For more information about who we are, where we are and what we do, check out the sections above.
 If you’re interested in participating in one of our studies, please call us at (610) 330-5870 or e-mail us at LafayetteKidsLab@gmail.com